-If you choose to use NFS anyway, NFS can be used only for daily backup data, such as the /store/backup directory.
-You cannot use NFS for storing active data, which includes the PostgreSQL and ariel databases.
-If you do use NFS, it might cause database corruption or performance issues.
+If you choose to use NFS or a Windows share anyway, they can be used only for daily backup data, such as the /store/backup directory.
+You cannot use NFS or a Windows share for storing active data, which includes the PostgreSQL and ariel databases.
+If you do use NFS or a Windows share, they might cause database corruption or performance issues.